 Performance-based selection is often referred to as criterion-based selection or performance-based testing.
 It is similar to profiling in that the aim is to identify the characteristics of successful employees that can then be applied to job candidates, but is different in one major respect: While profile-based selection focuses on the characteristics of the job incumbent, performance-based selection focuses on actual job behaviors and success (e.g., how effective performance, fit, and retention are defined) without regard to the personal characteristics of current job incumbents.

-To continue learning about the process of performance-based selection, fill out the form below.
+To continue learning about the process of performance-based selection.